jiayou-jy/Chartbuilder/docs/MakingChartbuilderYours.md

 Add your logo file to `src/assets/`.
 Don't worry too much about size at the moment, it will get adjusted later.

 Open `Chartbuilder/src/js/components/svg/ChartFooter.jsx`.
 There's a lot of changes here so I'll link to the [actual commit](https://github.com/golfecholima/Chartbuilder/commit/4606247b7d3931f362c037f11eb718edfea6a601).
-There are two important areas to note here for further tweaking:
+There are three important areas to note here for further tweaking:

 - Lines 99-101, where the ` + 30` dictates the offset distance of the credit text from the left side of the chart.
 - Lines 139-142, which dictate the size of the logo and where the logo file itself lives, should you need to change that.
+- Line 150 controls the position of the logo.
+Add or subtract from the left and bottom positioning to move the logo into place.

 Once you've made all the changes in the aforementioned commit, save.